aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 `is2.s` will contribute to the RDF.
 Multiple `PAIR` keywords can be used.
 The `is1.s` and `is2.s` must be the name of an atomic species in the system.

+The `HARD` and `SOFT` keywords control how peaks right outside the plot range are treated.
+In a `HARD` RDF, the peaks outside the plot range are not computed, and therefore the tails will not appear on the plot even if the corresponding peak is so close that the contribution to the RDF would be significant.
+In a `SOFT` RDF, all peaks are computed and represented, even if the maximum is outside the plot range.

 ## Compare Crystal and Molecular Structures (COMPARE) {#c2-compare}